Macrometacorp/docs/docs/search/search-examples/search-patterns/range-queries.md

 Range queries allow for searching data that are above, below, or within two values.
 You can compare ranges to a number, numeric range, or strings.
 This is useful for finding numeric values across many documents.

-Range queries are not processed by analyzers.
-To use a range query, you must modify the cURL command to remove the identity analyzer.
-Refer to this example and note the empty array for the `analyzers` value:
+Since range queries are not processed by analyzers, you must modify the provided cURL command as follows.
+Note the empty array for the `analyzers` value:

 ```bash
 curl --location --request PUT 'https://<HOST>/_fabric/Hotels/_api/search/view/sample_view/properties' \